 The Urology training program at Kaiser Permanente Los Angeles is a fully accredited, six-year residency program with two applicants are selected each year.

 All applicants will be rotating within our General Surgery program for their PGY-1 year.
-The residents will spend one year on general surgery, one year on research, and four years on clinical urology.
 The Los Angeles Medical Center is a major referral center for over 4 million members in Southern California, resulting in a large volume and variety of complex urologic cases.

 The proximity of resident and staff offices fosters a close working relationship between residents and staff members, and the residents feel that staff members are always available to answer questions.
 Staff members take a personal interest in the residents, and departmental social gatherings are common.
 There is minimal hierarchy as the residents are treated as junior staff, and given autonomy early on in terms of surgery and run their own clinics.

 Kaiser Permanente urology residents have traditionally scored extremely well on in-service exams as well as board certification.
 The volume of surgical cases is invariably high as measured by the USOL.

 The mission of the KP urology residency program is to train the best urologist for a career in academic or community practice.